Bird Sanctuaries in Delhi became my subject of interest two years back during my first encounter with birds in their

 #1 Sultanpur Bird Sanctuary

 Sultanpur Bird Sanctuary has around 250 bird species out of which more than a hundred species migrate from Siberian, European, and other central Asian countries during winters.

-Since it is away from the city center, it will be a good idea to hire a taxi or go by your personal vehicle.
+Since it is away from the city center, it will be a good idea to hire a taxi or go using your personal vehicle.
 It might be slightly difficult to find your way if you are going in that direction for the first time.

 It opens from 7:00 AM up till 4:30 PM.
 The Entry Fee is Rs.
 5 with an additional camera fee of Rs.25.
 The Park is well maintained with various facilities for visitors including basic amenities, bird-watching equipment, and educational guides like films and books.

 There’s no specific time duration for the visit so you can walk around, watch birds, enjoy nature and do photography at your own pace.